Bigghis/bigghis.github.io/_posts/2025-08-07-EVAL-SUMMARY.md

 #### Human Evaluation
-It consists of having the model's output directly examined by a person or a team who evaluate its quality.
+It involves having the model's output directly examined by a person or a team who evaluate its quality.
-The human judge is the most reliable way to evaluate the model's performance, and sometimes it's the only way to examine the model's performance.
+The human judge is the most reliable way to evaluate the model's performance, and sometimes it's the only way to assess the model's performance.
 It's expensive, time-consuming, and poorly scalable.
-It can be affected by the human judge's bias, and it is not scalable.
+It can be affected by the human judge's bias.

 #### The Evaluation workflow